Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

-We recognise (\ref{eq:Fermenergy}) as the Hamiltonian of a set of fermionic oscillators with increasing frequencies, given by $\omega^{\pm}_n=R\,k^4\lambda_{\pm, n}$.
+We recognise (\ref{eq:Fermenergy}) as the Hamiltonian of a set of fermionic oscillators with increasing frequencies, given by $\omega^{\pm}_n=R\,k^4|\lambda_{\pm, n}|$.
 Since we are working at zero temperature, a state in this system is constructed by progressively filling up the Fermi sea, starting from the lowest energy shell and occupying shells of increasing energies as we increase the number of excited oscillators.
 A state of given energy is thus constructed by filling up some energy shells completely and partially filling up the highest contributing energy shell.
 The degeneracy $\Omega$ of such a state is then given by the number of inequivalent options there are to partially fill this shell.
+In principle, we should also include bosonic quantum fluctuations.
+We will analyse them in section \ref{sec:bosonicfluc} and show that they do not contribute to our construction.